BEAMRobotics/dt100_driver/README.md

 # DT100_driver
 ROS driver for the Imagenex DT100 multibeam profiling sonar.
+A Windows XP virtual machine is launched that receives raw packets from the sonar.
+A relay node is launch that forms scans.
 UDP is used internally to communicate between the sonar's virtual machine and the scan forming node.
-Scans are published on /dt100_scans
+Scans are published on /DT100_scans

 TO-DO LIST: